 But while there was panic, little of it centered on an early version of Space Invaders.
 Rather, the panic came in the form of all caps banner headlines, lawsuits against CBS, Congressional hearings, and calls to tighten broadcast regulations.

-Subsequent research has shown that overreaction to the broadcast was localized instead of nationwide, and often came in the form or measured concern rather than full-blown anxiety.
+Subsequent research has shown that overreaction to the broadcast was localized instead of nationwide, and often came in the form of measured concern rather than full-blown anxiety.
 The freak-out was likely limited to parts of New York and New Jersey, with the exception of Concrete, Wash.
-There were persons outside those areas who were taken in by the broadcast and who telephoned relatives in the east, but these responses stop short of panic.
+There were persons outside those areas who were taken in by the broadcast and who telephoned relatives in the east, but these responses stopped short of panic.

 The idea that millions were pouring into the streets to escape or confront the aliens is vastly different from reality.
 Four days after it ran a sensational report alleging this, the Washington Post ran a letter from a man who had walked down F Street during the broadcast and witnessed “nothing approximating mass hysteria.
 In many stores radios were going, yet I observed nothing whatsoever of the absurd supposed terror of the populace.”
 Then in 1954, Ben Gross, radio editor for the New York Daily News, wrote in his memoir that Gotham’s streets were “nearly deserted” that night.